marsmining/nettyca/README.md

 See the core namespace for other examples of a simple echo protocol.

+### Why?

+There already exists a robust and feature complete set of libraries which implement a channel abstraction in conjuction with Netty, it is called [Aleph](https://github.com/ztellman/aleph).
+This library is tiny and incompletely emulates just one specific case of Aleph's functionality.
+Therefore `nettyca` is for someone who might want to play with the very latest Netty and core.async libraries, without re-writing the Java interop code to wire them together.

 ### Detail

 To start an echo server in the repl, follow these steps: